victoriab19/ruby_learning/Start.md

 5. Enter this line in the file, (puts "Hello World!!!")

-6.from the Command Prompt with Ruby.
+6. from the Command Prompt with Ruby.
 Go to this folder. and enter.
 C:\Ruby>ruby test.rb

 7. you will see Hello World!!!.
 It was our first code in Ruby.